awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-monitoring.md

 To learn more about using Performance Insights, see [Monitoring DB load with Performance Insights on Amazon Aurora](USER_PerfInsights.md)\.

+## Monitoring Aurora global databases with Database Activity Streams<a name="aurora-global-database-monitoring.das"></a>

+By using the Database Activity Streams feature, you can monitor and set alarms for auditing activity in the DB clusters in your global database\.
+You start a database activity stream on each DB cluster separately\.
+Each cluster delivers audit data to its own Kinesis stream within its own AWS Region\.
+For more information, see [Monitoring Amazon Aurora with Database Activity Streams](DBActivityStreams.md)\.

 ## Monitoring Aurora PostgreSQL\-based Aurora global databases<a name="aurora-global-database-monitoring.postgres"></a>

 To view the status of a global database, use the `aurora_global_db_status` and `aurora_global_db_instance_status` functions\.